 - Because most high-heeled shoes have a pointed, narrow front area that crowds and forces toes into an unnatural position, they can lead to numerous problems including discomfort or injury to the toes, ankles, knees, calves, and back.

 The higher the heel, the more stress and pressure is put on the ball of the foot and on the forefoot, causing further discomfort.
-But, low-heeled shoes can also cause discomfort if they don't fit well.
+But, low-heeled shoes too can cause discomfort if they don’t fit well.

 - If you choose to wear closed shoes, they should be broad and deep enough.
 If you can see the outline of your feet pressing against your shoes, then look for another pair

 - Your toes should not touch the end of the shoes; there ought to be a gap of at least one centimetre at the end of the longest toe